serivesmejia/EOCV-Sim/USAGE.md

 ## Workspaces & VS Code

+**This part is applicable with any installation method**

 ## IntelliJ project structure (with the old installation method)

 **This part is only applicable if you downloaded EOCV-Sim with the [old method explained in the README](/README.md#altenative-installation-method-intellij-idea)**

-EOCV-Sim uses Gradle since v2.0.0, because of this, the project structure is a bit different.
+EOCV-Sim uses Gradle starting from v2.0.0, because of this, the project structure is a bit different.
 For finding the package in which the pipelines have to be placed:<br/>
 1) Pop out the parent EOCV-Sim project folder by clicking on the "*>*" arrow
 2) Find the TeamCode module (folder) and pop it out just like before
 3) Find the src folder and open it